AgvanGrigoryan/AgvanGrigoryan/README.md

         <h1>Hi 👋 My name is Agvan Grigoryan</h1>
     </div>
     <h2>Learner</h2>
-    <p class="whitespace-pre-line">I have been studying programming for 5 years.
-I started studying programming from the moment I entered college (YSCI) in the Faculty of Programming.
-Studied the basics of programming in C#, C++.
-In parallel, I studied web programming, first frontend, then backend, and as a result I stopped at python (Django).
+    <p class="whitespace-pre-line">I have been engaged in programming for five years, starting with my studies at the College of Computer Science (YSCI) in the programming faculty.
+He began with the basics of programming on C++.
+In parallel, he studied web programming: first frontend, then backend.

-        Books read : Grokking Algorithms(rus).
-        After college, I entered the "pool" in the Yerevan branch of the world-famous school 42 ecole - 42yerevan.am.
-        I am currently studying at 42Yerevan school :)
-        Edited on 13.08.2023
+Read the book "Grokking Algorithms" (in Russian), which helped me to better understand the algorithms.

+Having enrolled in 42 Ecole school (42yerevan.am) after graduating from college, I continue to deepen into programming in 42Yerevan.
+During my training I have implemented various projects such as Minishell, Philosophers, FdF, Pipex and others, which allowed me to significantly expand my skills and knowledge
     </p>
     <ul class="mt-4 list-disc list-inside">
         <li>🌍&nbsp; I'm based in Armenia, Yerevan</li>